Pandanda-Rewritten/pandanda/README.md

 - ✅ Automatic Quest Rotation System
 - ✅ New Menubar HUD

+## **Peter (SirOMGitsYOU)**
+- ✅ 1:1 Recreation of Pandanda Homepage with working SWF content
+- ✅ 1:1 Recreations of Pandanda Play page
+- ✅ 1:1 Recreation of Henry's Blog from Pandanda with a custom Article generator and JSON storage for articles.

 ### **iPandanda** 📱
 - ✅ Original Media Server assets